Ayotunde-Orintunsin/microservices-python-app-project/README.md

 Before you begin, ensure that the following prerequisites are met:

-1. **Create an AWS Account:** If you do not have an AWS account, create one by following the steps [here](https://docs.aws.amazon.com/streams/latest/dev/setting-up.html).
+1. **Create an AWS Accounts:** If you do not have an AWS account, create one by following the steps [here](https://docs.aws.amazon.com/streams/latest/dev/setting-up.html).

 2. **Install Helm:** Helm is a Kubernetes package manager.
 Install Helm by following the instructions provided [here](https://helm.sh/docs/intro/install/).